bsuranjit/RestAssuredTestngFramework/README.md

 Ensures only one token renewal process runs at a time across all parallel threads — preventing race conditions and duplicate refresh requests during concurrent test execution.

 ### Builder Pattern — POJOs with Lombok
-All POJO classes use Lombok `@Builder` to enable clean, readable object construction in test code:
 ```java
 Playlist playlist = Playlist.builder()
     .name(faker.name().fullName())